Regulation of Care

 A registered person must ensure that adequate arrangements are in

-place to protect the health and safety, including fire safety, of care
+place to protect the health and safety, including fire safety, of service users,

-receivers, workers and, where relevant, visitors to any place where the
+workers and, where relevant, visitors to any place where the regulated activity

 11 Safeguarding